-The industry organisations believe that the protection measures are necessary for protecting New Zealand cattle farms against the disease.
+The industry organisations believe that the measures are necessary to protect all New Zealand cattle farms from the disease.
 New Zealand is one of the few countries where Mycoplasma bovis is not found naturally.
 Because of this, the industry groups support measures to keep it that way.

 MPI is working closely with industry organisations, the Rural Support Trust, and government agencies to support people who are most affected.
 We’ve prepared a fact sheet with information on looking after yourself if you’re affected by the Mycoplasma bovis outbreak.

 - Download the Looking after yourself fact sheet [PDF, 813 KB]

 Affected farmers can claim compensation where MPI’s exercise of legal powers (under the Biosecurity Act 1993) has caused them a verifiable loss, either:

 - as a result of damage to or destruction of the person's property, or